Seattle Children’s nurses fighting for their rights, set to info picket Sept. 30

 Nurses are also fighting significant anti-union proposals from Seattle Children’s that include eliminating long-standing contract guarantees like union security, dues deductions from paychecks, and employer-paid health premiums.

-Morgan Lewis is the firm used by anti-union employers such as Tesla, SpaceX and Amazon.
+The law firm Seattle Children’s hired to sit at the negotiating table for them, Morgan Lewis, is the firm used by anti-union employers such as Tesla, SpaceX and Amazon.
 The firm is representing SpaceX in a lawsuit arguing that the National Labor Relations Board is unconstitutional.

 Seattle Children’s Hospital is the wealthiest and most profitable large hospital system in Washington.
 Its profit margin of 14% in the 2024 fiscal year and 13% in 2025 through the third quarter provide a large cushion against future uncertainty in the healthcare industry.